Beef Milanesa

 Instructions

-- On a small plate, mix the four, salt, and pepper.
+- On a small plate, mix the flour, salt, and pepper.
 In one bowl, add the eggs and whisk together.
-In another bowl, combine the bread crumbs, parmesan cheese, and finely chopped parsley.
+In another bowl, combine the bread crumbs, Parmesan cheese, and finely chopped parsley.

 - Dip each steak in the flour mix, shake off any excess, then the egg wash, shaking off any excess.
 Finally, dip both sides in the breadcrumb mixture, pressing firmly to ensure they stick.

-- Add two inches of oil to a pan and place over medium heat.
-Once hot, add 1-2 milanesa to it and cook for 2-3 minutes on each side, or until golden and crispy.
+- Add oil to a pan and place over medium heat.
+Once hot, add the breaded beef to it and cook for 2-3 minutes on each side, or until golden and crispy.

 - Place the cooked milanesa on a paper towel to soak up any excess oil.
 Repeat the process until all the breaded steak is cooked.